 Life Lesson #1: Real Friendship

-College student and climber Jessica Hernandez shares that she’s made amazing friendships through rock climbing.
-Her existing friendships have also been strengthened- “The hours we’ve spent at the gym together have brought us closer and helped us both fall more in love with the sport.”
-Social aspects of climbing put healthy friendship qualities into practice- like learning to communicate, trust, encourage, and challenge each other.
+College student and climber Jessica Hernandez shares that she’s made amazing friendships through rock climbing, and her existing friendships have also been strengthened: “The hours we’ve spent at the gym together have brought us closer and helped us both fall more in love with the sport.”
+The social aspects of climbing put healthy friendship qualities into practice, such as learning to communicate, trust, encourage, and challenge one another.

 Life Lesson #2: Persistence

-When you’re hanging from a single handhold suspended several feet above the ground, fear is a natural reaction.
-Likewise, it’s normal to want to give up when you leap off a ledge and miss your mark- again.
-Rock climbing teaches you to face your fears and embrace failure so you learn persistence.
+Rock climbing is not just about physical strength.
+It’s about facing your fears and embracing failure to learn persistence.
+Fear is a natural reaction when hanging from a single handhold suspended several feet above the ground.
+Likewise, it’s normal to want to give up when you leap off a ledge and miss your mark again.
+But rock climbing teaches you to persist, to keep going even when every fiber of your being screams in resistance.

 Life Lesson #3: Finding Focus

-Part of creativity, de-stressing, and overcoming challenges is being able to focus.
-As climber Brooke Anderson says, rock climbing is “moving meditation.”
+Rock climbing is not just a physical activity; it’s a form of moving meditation.
 When you climb, you have to be fully present.
-You have to focus, clear your mind, and deal with only what’s in front of you.
-Climbing also doesn’t have to be hurried, so you can learn the value of taking your time in order to focus more effectively.
+You must focus, clear your mind, and concentrate on what’s in front of you.
+Climbing also doesn’t have to be hurried, so you can learn the value of taking your time to focus more effectively.
+This intense focus helps you tune out the noise and stress of everyday life.
+It’s a skill that translates well beyond climbing.
+Whether working on a project or dealing with personal issues, focusing on the task is invaluable.

 Life Lesson #4: Problem-Solving

 An essential element of climbing is strategy.
-“There is a level of intelligence necessary to figure out how to even climb the route,” climber Rachel Rapier explains.
-You’ll find your mind is sharpened as you learn to weigh each route’s pros and cons, problem-solve through challenges, and ask for advice from others.
-If you want to learn this life lesson quickly, try bouldering.
+“There is a level of intelligence necessary to figure out how even to climb the route,” climber Rachel Rapier explains.
+You’ll find that your mind is sharpened as you learn to weigh each route’s pros and cons, problem-solve through challenges, and seek advice from others.
+If you want to know this life lesson quickly, try bouldering.
 In bouldering, you climb “problems,” not “routes,” because it’s so mentally stimulating!

 Life Lesson #5: Goal-Setting